Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/README.md

 </table>

-### Feature Tutorials
+# Feature Tutorials

-These tutorials illustrate specific features of AMD Vitis™ Embedded Software development flow, some features may not be required by all designs but are still useful for some use cases.
+These tutorials illustrate specific features of the Vitis Embedded Software development flow.
+Some features might not be required by all designs but are still useful for some use cases.

  <table style="width:100%">
  <tr>